31 Things Everyone Had in Their House in the ’80s

 The Walkman originally debuted in 1979 and it didn’t take long before everyone held one or had one on their hip.
 Sony sold more than 50,000 units in the first two months and it’s popularity continued as it morphed to play CDs in the ’90s.
 The mp3 player, however, ended the Walkman’s reign in the 2000s.

 You likely had a few of these and other toys fall through a floor vent at some point.
 These Finger Monsters were just about everywhere in the ’80s with kids.
-And so were Barbies, check out the 13 vintage Barbie dolls that are actually worth money.
+If these bring you back down memory lane, try these 80s era pictures to really jog your memory.

 One glance at an old Micro Machine commercial will take you back to a time where that’s all that seemed to play on Saturday morning television.
 The shrunk-down cars and trucks first appeared on the market in 1987.
 Later they became further entwined with popular culture by appearing in Home Alone and even became a video.
 For a decade known for its excesses, the Micro Machine seemed incongruous.